 Though controversial due to his feuds with multiple artists, right-leaning politics, ‘slut shaming’ Taylor Swift, sexualized lyrics, and even more controversial acts, Kid Rock is a renowned and accomplished artist who sold more than 35 million records worldwide and who has a net worth of over $150 million.

 Early Life and Career of Kid Rock

-When he began to learn about hip hop, rap, and dancing, he started to professionally become a member of The Beast Crew. (a hip hop group) This caused Ritchie’s career to flourish, as from there he met rapper D-Nice which he opened opportunities for Ritchie to sign a deal with Jive Records at the young age of 17. (which was where he dropped his debut on)
+When he began to learn about hip-hop, rap, and dancing, he became a member of The Beast Crew. (a hip-hop group) That caused Ritchie’s career to flourish, as from there, he met rapper D-Nice and who opened opportunities for Ritchie to sign a deal with Jive Records at the young age of 17. (which was where he dropped his debut)

 Kid Rock’s Most Successful Songs

 Picture (feat.
 Sheryl Crow): This beautiful country hit by Kid Rock is a straightforward but simultaneously intricate song made in the context of a broken relationship.